 Tips For Cooking this Mongolian Chicken Recipe

-Be Sure to Use Fresh ingredients.
+- Be Sure to Use Fresh ingredients.
 This recipe doesn’t require too many ingredients which is great.
 But that’s why using quality fresh ingredients like garlic, ginger, and green onions is so important.
 This recipe gets its amazing flavor from the balance of gingery and garlicky sweetness.

-Have all your ingredients prepped and ready to go!
+- Have all your ingredients prepped and ready to go!
 This recipe comes together quickly.
-Once you start the cooking process there’s not really time to stop and prep ingredients.
+Once you start the cooking process there’s not time to stop and prep ingredients.
 Having them already ahead of time works great!

-Chicken Tenders are the Cut of Meat I Prefer for This Recipe.
+- Chicken Tenders are the Cut of Meat I Prefer for This Recipe.
 I use Chicken tenders for this recipe because – you guessed it, they are tender! 😀 Plus, they’re already in strips so it makes it easy to cut them into bite-size pieces.
 You can use chicken thighs or chicken breasts but my recommendation is chicken tenders.

-Use medium-high heat to cook the chicken tenders.
+- Use medium-high heat to cook the chicken tenders.
 But be cautious to not let the chicken burn.
 Check a piece often to be sure it only cooks until it’s golden brown.
 Turn down the heat as necessary to achieve this.

 This chicken recipe is quick and easy and full of all kinds of delicious flavors.
+Another amazing easy weeknight meal to add to your rotation!

-More Delicious Asian Recipes to Try:
+More Delicious Asian Recipes to Try

 - Sweet and Tangy Asian Meatballs